fedor-ryzhenkov-main/Roll-to-Help/DEPLOYMENT.md

 4. Connect your GitHub account and select your repository
 5. Select the branch you want to deploy (usually `main` or `master`)

-### 3. Configure Your App Components
+### 3. Configure Your App (Single Component)

-#### Website Component
-- Add your first component as a Web Service
+- Select the "Web Service" type for your app
 - Choose the Node.js runtime
 - Set the build command to: `npm run prepare-deploy`
 - Set the run command to: `npm run start:prod`
 - Choose an appropriate plan (Basic tier is recommended)

-#### Telegram Bot Component
-- Click "Add Component" and select "Worker"
-- Choose the same source repository
-- Set the run command to: `npm run bot`
-- Set resource size (minimal resources are usually sufficient)

-#### Environment Variables for Both Components
+#### Environment Variables
-Add the following environment variables to both components:
+Add the following environment variables:
 - `DATABASE_URL`: Your PostgreSQL connection string (you'll get this in step 4)
 - `DATABASE_PROVIDER`: Set to `postgresql`
 - `TELEGRAM_BOT_TOKEN`: Your Telegram bot token from BotFather